To be completed and submitted at the start of each new tenancy and/or annually

 - Provide written information on the tenancy deposit scheme as set out in the Housing (Tenancy Deposits) (Prescribed information) Order 2007

 - Quarterly completed fire risk assessment check sheet

 - Landlord/Agent contact details and emergency contact details provided and securely positioned in a prominent place

-- Completed, signed and dated inventory with photographs of each room signed by both landlord and tenant
+- Completed, signed and dated inventory

 - Details of how to use all appliances supplied as part of the tenancy including any heating system

 - Details of how to turn off the water, gas and electricity, in case of emergency